- Open enrollment for 2022 coverage in Mississippi ended January 15, 2022.

 For 2020, however, Molina joined the exchange in 19 counties.
 And for 2021, Molina expanded their coverage area to include the whole state, giving all Mississippi residents a choice of two marketplace insurers.

-Both insurers will continue to offer plans in the exchange for 2022, and Cigna will join them, bringing the total number of participating insurers to three.
-Blue Cross Blue Shield of Mississippi will continue to only offer plans outside the exchange.
+Both insurers are continuing to offer plans in the exchange for 2022, and they are joined by two more insurers: Cigna and Vantage Health Plan of Mississippi, bringing the total number of participating insurers to four.
+Blue Cross Blue Shield of Mississippi continues to only offer plans outside the exchange.

 King v.
 Burwell: Chaney had a plan in case SCOTUS ruling had been different